tomtomwombat/fastbloom/README.md

 ## Implementation

-`fastbloom` is **several times faster** than existing bloom filters and scales very well with the number of hashes per item.
-In all cases, `fastbloom` maintains competitive false positive rates. `fastbloom` is blazingly fast because it uses L1 cache friendly blocks, efficiently derives many index bits from **only one real hash per item**, and leverages other research findings on bloom filters.
+`fastbloom` is **several times faster** than existing Bloom filters and scales very well with the number of hashes per item.
+In all cases, `fastbloom` maintains competitive false positive rates. `fastbloom` is blazingly fast because it uses L1 cache friendly blocks, efficiently derives many index bits from **only one real hash per item**, and leverages other research findings on Bloom filters.

-`fastbloom` is implemented as a blocked bloom filter.
-Blocked bloom filters partition their underlying bit array into sub-array “blocks”.
+`fastbloom` is implemented as a blocked Bloom filter.
+Blocked Bloom filters partition their underlying bit array into sub-array “blocks”.
 Bits set and checked from the item’s hash are constrained to a single block instead of the entire bit array.
 This allows for better cache-efficiency and the opportunity to leverage SIMD and [SWAR](https://en.wikipedia.org/wiki/SWAR) operations when generating bits from an item’s hash.
 [See more on blocked bloom filters.](https://web.archive.org/web/20070623102632/http://algo2.iti.uni-karlsruhe.de/singler/publications/cacheefficientbloomfilters-wea2007.pdf)

 ## Runtime Performance

-`fastbloom` is 50-1000% faster than existing bloom filters implemented in Rust.
+`fastbloom` is 50-1000% faster than existing Bloom filters implemented in Rust.

 #### SipHash
-Runtime comparison to other bloom filter crates (all using SipHash).
+Runtime comparison to other Bloom filter crates (all using SipHash).
 Note:
-- The number hashes for all bloom filters is derived to optimize accuracy, meaning fewer items in the bloom filters result in more hashes per item and generally slower performance.
+- The number hashes for all Bloom filters is derived to optimize accuracy, meaning fewer items in the Bloom filters result in more hashes per item and generally slower performance.
-- As number of items (input) increases, the accuracy of the bloom filter decreases.
+- As number of items (input) increases, the accuracy of the Bloom filter decreases.
 1000 random strings were used to test membership.

 ![member](https://github.com/tomtomwombat/fastbloom/assets/45644087/c74ea802-a7a2-4df7-943c-92b3bcec982e)
 ![non-member](https://github.com/tomtomwombat/fastbloom/assets/45644087/326c2558-6f86-4675-99cb-c95aed73e90d)